jacobzhaoziyuan/jacobzhaoziyuan.github.io/_pages/includes/intro.md

 <span style="color:red">Openings: We have multiple openings for Interns/Visiting Ph.D. sudents (all-year-round) to work on research projects related to medical image analysis and 3D vision.
 Students with strong self-motivation and publication record are preferred.
 Welcome to drop me an email with your CV.
 Remote collaboration is also welcome!</span>

-<span style="color:red">  <a href="https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/a-star-research-internship-award-aria">A*STAR Research Internship Award (ARIA)</a>   : "184 - Label-Efficient Learning for Medical Image Analysis" and "245 - Transfer Learning for Medical Image Analysis" </span>
+<span style="color:red">  <a href="https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/a-star-research-internship-award-aria">A*STAR Research Internship Award (ARIA)</a>   : "184 - Label-Efficient Learning for Medical Image Analysis" and "245 - Transfer Learning for Medical Image Analysis" For local undergrates </span>

+<span style="color:red">  <a href="https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/singapore-international-pre-graduate-award-sipga">Singapore International Pre-Graduate Award (SIPGA)</a> For overseas undergraduate students in their third or fourth year, or master students.</span>